hariharanravi92/react-native-my-calendar/README.md

 ### Steps to Run

-* Clone the project files from git using SSH url
+* Clone the project files from git using SSH or HTTP url

 ```sh
 $ cd PoejectFolder